-- A. Current Students and Employees - 2.
-Electronic mail

-Annual (October) electronic mailing (email) to all students, faculty, and staff

-- 3. Webpage postings

-- University of Maryland, Baltimore Police Department

-- 4. Publications

-Clery Report is available in hard copy at UMBPD headquarters located at 214 N. Pine St.

-- B. Prospective Students and Employees - 3.
-Webpage postings

-University of Maryland, Baltimore Police Department webpage

-- 4. Publications

-- Clery Report is available in hard copy at UMBPD headquarters located at 214 N. Pine St.

-- 5. Human Resources

-New Employee Orientation
+- A. Current Students and Employees - Electronic mail Annual (October) electronic mailing (email) to all students, faculty, and staff Websers practices - 3.
+Webpage postings University of Maryland, Baltimore Police Department - Publications Clery Report is available in hard copy at UMBPD headquarters located at 214 N. Pine St. - B. Prospective Students and Employees - 3.
+Webpage postings University of Maryland, Baltimore Police Department webpage - Publications Clery Report is available in hard copy at UMBPD headquarters located at 214 N. Pine St. - 5.
+Human Resources New Employee Orientation

-9.07 Police Daily Crime Log
+9.07 Police Daily Crime and Fire Log

-A daily log of all criminal offenses reported on campus is maintained by UMBPD and available for public inspection between 8 a.m. and 4 p.m., Monday through Friday, at 222 N. Pine St., excluding holidays when the University is closed.
-The crime log also is available online at www.umaryland.edu/police/60-day-crime-log.
+A daily log of all criminal offenses and fires reported on campus is maintained by UMBPD and available for public inspection between 8 a.m. and 4 p.m., Monday through Friday, at 222 N. Pine St., excluding holidays when the University is closed.
+The log also is available online at www.umaryland.edu/police/crime-and-safety-statistics/60-day-crime-and-fire-log.

-UMBPD may withhold information from the daily crime log if the release of such information would jeopardize a criminal investigation or the safety of an individual, cause a suspect to evade detection or flee, and/or result in the destruction of evidence.
+UMBPD may withhold information from the log if the release of such information would jeopardize a criminal investigation or the safety of an individual, cause a suspect to evade detection or flee, and/or result in the destruction of evidence.
 UMBPD's crime log covers the most recent 60-day period and is open for public inspection during normal business hours.
 Crime log information dating back more than 60 days will be made available for inspection within two business days of a written request.